Lofty England: 1954–1957: The D-Type era

 For 1954 Lofty England decided that Jaguar had taken the C-Type as far is they could, and a new car was designed around the successful XK engine.
 Appropriately, the iconic D-Type made its debut at the 1954 24 Hours of Le Mans race, where Hamilton and Rolt were beaten into second place by only one lap, by the Ferrari 375 of Formula One stars José Froilán González and Maurice Trintignant.
-The event was poised to be a direct contest between England's Jaguars, and the Mercedes team of Alfred Neubauer.
-Tragically, an accident triggered by the D-Type of Mike Hawthorn caused the deaths of Mercedes driver Pierre Levegh and 83 spectators, plus injuring 120 others.
+The event was poised to be a direct contest between England's Jaguars, and the Mercedes team of Alfred Neubauer. an accident triggered by the D-Type of Mike Hawthorn caused the deaths of Mercedes driver Pierre Levegh and 83 spectators, plus injuring 120 others.
 Neubauer's team were withdrawn from the race some hours later and invited Jaguar to share the gesture, but England decided to keep the Jaguars running.

-Lofty England attracted some criticism for his decision after the race but, as he maintained for the rest of his life, England did not regard Hawthorn as being at all responsible for the tragedy and therefore the team had no reason to withdraw.
-The decision was typical of the unsentimental, hard nosed manner in which Lofty England ran the team, demanding complete loyalty and adherence to the team principal from his drivers.
+Lofty England attracted some criticism for his decision to continue the race.
+However, England maintained for the rest of his life that he did not regard Hawthorn as being responsible for the tragedy, and therefore the team had no reason to withdraw.
+The decision was typical of the unsentimental, hard-nosed manner in which Lofty England ran the team, demanding complete loyalty and adherence to the team principle from his drivers.
 When, at Reims in early 1956, Le Mans hero Duncan Hamilton ignored England's pit signals, the team manager fired him on the spot.

 The 1956 24 Hours of Le Mans was to be the last outing for the works Jaguar team.
 However, there was to be no swansong for Lofty England's squad.
 The new longnose D-Type variant could only manage sixth place.
 Fortunately for Jaguar, Lofty England had always encouraged privateer teams and ensured that serious contenders received as much help as the works could offer, and it was one of these teams, Ecurie Ecosse which scored the D-Type's victory that year.
 The Scottish team would also go on to win the race with an England-supplied, ex-works longnose car the following year.
 England also ensured that Jaguar's name remained prominent in motorsport by providing support for both privateer entrants of Jaguar cars, and for Jaguar-engined specials built by the likes of Lister and John Tojeiro.

 England's hope of helping Jaguar return to Le Mans in 1966 with the Jaguar XJ13 unfortunately came to nought and the one-and-only Le Mans Prototype was destined to never race.